metabase/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 **First Name attribute:** the key to retrieve each JWT user's first name.

 **Last Name attribute:** if you guessed that this is the key to retrieve each JWT user's last name, well then you have been paying attention.

+---

+## That's it!
+Still need help?
+Feel free to reach out to us at the support email address you were provided.